robmcmullen/omnivore/README.rst

 * copy files to and from disk images
 * delete files from disk images
 * create new disk images
+* concatenate binary data together into a file on the disk image
 * compile assembly source into binary files if `pyatasm <https://pypi.python.org/pypi/pyatasm>`_ is installed